Princeton Public Schools: Administration

+After a unanimous vote from the Board of Education in January 2025, LaSusa started as Superintendent on July 1, 2025 after previously working in the School District of the Chathams for 24 years.
+Starting there in 2001 as a teacher, he eventually became Superintendent, serving for 13 years.
+Dr. Kathie Foster was the interim superintendent in Princeton from November 2023 to June 2025 after the resignation of Dr. Carol Kelley, who left the position in October 2023.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2013) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 A tenth represented is appointed by the Cranbury district to represent its interests on the Princeton Board of Education.